 First Time Visitors – If it’s your first time in Dallas, you’ll want to check out the main tourist draws.
 The Dallas CityPASS can help you do it for less, so why not?

 Museum Buffs – If you love a good museum, the Dallas CityPASS will be right up your alley.
-It includes two museums by default, and if that’s not enough, you can choose the George W. Bush Presidential Library & Museum instead of the zoo.
+It includes one museum by default, and if that’s not enough, you can choose the George W. Bush Presidential Library & Museum and/or the Dallas Holocaust and Human Rights Museum.

 Sightseers Who Like to Take Their Time – I love that the Dallas CityPASS is valid for nine days.
 Even if you’re only in town for five days or a week, you don’t need to worry about trying to schedule multiple attractions each day.
 You can relax and take your time.